CLI commands

 Show a list of currently defined projects.
 Projects are defined in a

-configuration file, normally called projects.cfg
+configuration file, normally called projects.cfg.
+See Project

 configuration